The Marginal Value of Adaptive Gradient Methods in Machine Learning: The potential perils of adaptivity

 \subsection{Adaptive methods}

-Let us now consider the case of adaptive methods, restricting our attention to diagonal adaptation.
+Next, we consider adaptive methods where $H_k$ is diagonal.
 While it is difficult to derive the general form of the solution, we can analyze special cases.
 Indeed, we can construct a variety of instances where adaptive methods converge to solutions with low $\ell_\infty$ norm rather than low $\ell_2$ norm.